August 15, 2025

 3. Integrate with existing systems: Ensure your automation platform integrates smoothly with your ERP, procurement, and other systems

-4. Train your team: Ensure that your procurement team and other relevant stakeholders understand how to use the new system
+4. Train your team: Provide training so that your procurement team and other relevant stakeholders understand how to use the new system

 5. Monitor and optimize: Continuously track the effectiveness of the system and optimize workflows as necessary